 One downside of living in Vance, however, is that residents on average have to contend with a long commute, spending on average 40.04 minutes every day commuting to work.

-The education level of Vance citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.47% of adults 25 and older in Vance have a college degree.
+In terms of college education, Vance is nearly on par with the US average for all cities of 21.84%: 17.47% of adults 25 and older in Vance have a bachelor's degree or advanced degree.

 The per capita income in Vance in 2022 was $22,652, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
 This equates to an annual income of $90,608 for a family of four.
 However, Vance contains both very wealthy and poor people as well.